luis-c2255/luis-c2255.github.io/about.md

   <div class="philosophy-content">
     <div class="philosophy-item">
-      <h3>📊 Data is a Story</h3>
+      <h3>Story-Driven Data</h3>
-      <p>Every dataset has a narrative.
-My job is to uncover it and present it in a way that resonates with the audience—whether that's executives, product teams, or end users.</p>
+      <p>I treat every dataset as a story waiting to be told.
+My goal is to uncover the underlying narrative and present it in a way that resonates with the audience’s specific goals and pain points.</p>
     </div>

     <div class="philosophy-item">
-      <h3>🔍 Question Everything</h3>
+      <h3>Question Everything</h3>
       <p>Good analysis starts with good questions.
 I approach every project with curiosity, challenging assumptions and digging deeper to find the real insights beneath the surface.</p>
     </div>

     <div class="philosophy-item">
-      <h3>🚀 Build for Scale</h3>
+      <h3>Holistic View</h3>
-      <p>Whether it's a dashboard, a pipeline, or a report, I design solutions that can grow with your needs.
-Clean code, clear documentation, and maintainability are non-negotiable.</p>
+      <p>I look at how data points connect across different departments, ensuring that a solution for one team doesn't create a problem for another.</p>
     </div>
   </div>
 </div>